kendru/learn-cljs/content/section-5/lesson-30-capstone-5-notes.md

 _ui/footer.cljs_

 Now that we have a little structure in place, let's start by letting the user create a new note.
-We will add a button to the header that will navigate to a page where the user can fill in their note and save it.
-Although this seems like a small feature, there are several different things that it will involve:
+We will add a button to the header that navigates to a view where the user can fill in their note and save it.
+Although this seems like a small feature, it will involve:

-1. Add a few UI components, including the concept of a _view_.
+1. adding a few UI components, including the concept of a _view_
-2. Introduce a router for managing navigation.
+2. introducing a router for managing navigation
-3. Create an API namespace that will control communication with the server.
+3. creating an API namespace that will control communication with the server

-First, we will add a button to the header that will allow us to create a new note.
-In the header, we will add a require for `notes.ui.common` (which we will create shortly) as well as a single button component:
+First, we will add the "New Note" button to the header.
+In the header component, we will require a single `button` component from `notes.ui.common` (which we will create shortly):

 ```clojure
 (ns notes.ui.header